Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Function

-Kubler-Ross and others subsequently applied her model to the experience of loss in many contexts, including grief and other significant life changes.
+Kubler-Ross and others subsequently applied her model to the loss experience in many contexts, including grief and other significant life changes.
 Though the stages are frequently interpreted strictly, with an expectation that patients pass through each in sequence, Kubler-Ross noted that this was not her contention and that individual patients could manifest each stage differently, if at all.
 The model, which resulted from a qualitative and experiential study, was purposely personal and subjective and should not be interpreted as natural law.
-Rather, the stages provide a heuristic for patterns of thought, emotions, and behavior, common in the setting of terminal illness, which may otherwise seem atypical.[7]
-Facility with these patterns can help health care providers provide empathy and understanding to patients, families, and team members for whom these patterns may cause confusion and frustration.[6]
+Rather, the stages provide a heuristic for patterns of thought, emotions, and behavior common in the setting of terminal illness, which may otherwise seem atypical.[7]
+Facilities with these patterns can help healthcare providers provide empathy and understanding to patients, families, and team members for whom these patterns may cause confusion and frustration.[6]

 Bargaining typically manifests as patients seeking some measure of control over their illness.
-The negotiation could be verbalized or internal and could be medical, social, or religious.
-The patients' proffered bargains could be rational, such as a commitment to adhere to treatment recommendations or accept help from their caregivers, or could represent more magical thinking, such as efforts to appease misattributed guilt they may feel is responsible for their diagnosis.
-While bargaining may mobilize more active participation from patients, health care providers and caregivers should take care not to mislead patients about their own power to fulfill the patients' negotiations.
-Again, caregivers and providers do not need to repeatedly correct bargaining behavior that seems irrational but should recognize that participating too heartily in a patient's bargains may distort their eventual understanding.
+The negotiation could be verbalized internally, as well as medical, social, or religious.
+The patients' proffered bargains could be rational, such as committing to treatment recommendations or accepting help from their caregivers.
+It could also represent more magical thinking, such as efforts to appease misattributed guilt they may feel is responsible for their diagnosis.
+While bargaining may mobilize more active participation from patients, healthcare providers, and caregivers should not mislead patients about their power to fulfill the patients' negotiations.
+Again, caregivers and providers do not need to correct irrational bargaining behavior repeatedly but should recognize that participating too heartily in a patient's bargains may distort their eventual understanding.

 Depression is perhaps the most immediately understandable of Kubler-Ross's stages, and patients experience it with unsurprising symptoms such as sadness, fatigue, and anhedonia.
-Spending time in the first three stages is potentially an unconscious effort to protect oneself from this emotional pain.
-While the patient's actions may potentially be easier to understand, they may be more jarring in juxtaposition to behaviors arising from the first three stages.
-Consequently, caregivers may need to make a conscious effort to restore compassion that may have waned while caring for patients progressing through the first three stages.
+Spending time in the first 3 stages is potentially an unconscious effort to protect oneself from this emotional pain.
+While the patient's actions may potentially be easier to understand, they may be more jarring in juxtaposition to behaviors arising from the first 3 stages.
+Consequently, caregivers may need to consciously restore compassion that may have waned while caring for patients progressing through the first 3 stages.

 Issues of Concern